 A tumour sample will be taken from each patient and tested for a specific set of gene faults.
 Patients who share the same fault in their tumours will be placed in the same group, or stratified.
 Our pharmaceutical partners will then provide each group with the drug to target a specific fault in their tumours.
 As new experimental treatments become available they can be added to the existing trial.
 And those showing no benefit can be dropped.

 We want to ensure each patient gets the best treatment for their type of tumour.

 In the first part of the programme (SMP1), researchers collected samples from around 9,000 people with different types of cancer.
 They looked at the different genetic changes in the samples.
 This information will be used for future research.

 This study has led to the next part of the programme, called SMP2.
 This is testing for genetic changes in non-small cell lung cancer (NSCLC).
 Based on the gene changes found, people might be able to take part in the National Lung Matrix trial.

 The 1000,000 genomes project is an NHS research project.
 It aims to look for the genetic causes of cancer and other rare diseases in a large number of people.

 Everyone who took part gave a sample of blood, saliva or tissue.
 Researchers are now testing these samples to look at all the genes inside the cells.
 This information is being stored in a secure national library.
 Approved researchers can access this information to study diseases and look for new treatments.

 We will find out more about which treatments work with these and other cell changes as we continue with this area of research.

-Cancer Research UK is working with the NHS and pharmaceutical and medical companies to develop more tests and make them available in the NHS.
+Cancer Research UK is working with the NHS and pharmaceutical and medical companies.
+We aim to develop more tests and treatments and make them available in the NHS.